Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * One of the suits is replaced with a rainbow suit.
 * All color clues will "touch" the rainbow suit.

-### Dark Rainbow

-* One of the suits is replaced with a dark rainbow suit.
-* All color clues will "touch" the dark rainbow suit.
-* There is only one of each dark rainbow card in the deck, which means that every dark rainbow card is "critical".

-### Gray
+### Gray (White + Black)

 * One of the suits is replaced with a gray suit.
 * No color clues "touch" the gray suit.
 (It is a colorless suit.)
 * There is only one of each gray card in the deck, which means that every gray card is "critical".

+### Dark Rainbow (Black + Rainbow)

+* One of the suits is replaced with a dark rainbow suit.
+* All color clues will "touch" the dark rainbow suit.
+* There is only one of each dark rainbow card in the deck, which means that every dark rainbow card is "critical".

 ### Color Blind